Judge orders further extension of aid to Puerto Rico storm evacuees

 Hurricane Maria hit Puerto Rico on Sept.
 20 with winds close to 150 miles per hour (240 kph), causing an estimated $90 billion in damage to the already economically struggling U.S. territory.

-According to FEMA, 1,041 families displaced by Maria are currently receiving aid under a program in which they were provided a voucher to seek hotel lodging.
-In total, the Maria assistance program has since its launch helped 7,032 families, the agency said.
+According to FEMA, 1,040 families displaced by Maria are currently receiving aid under a program that pays for hotel lodging.
+In total, the program has since its launch helped 7,032 families displaced by Maria, FEMA said.

-Four Puerto Ricans, including one residing in Massachusetts, are pursuing a proposed class action lawsuit, which was filed on June 30 and contends that FEMA’s actions would violate their due process rights under the U.S. Constitution.

-Their lawsuit contends that FEMA is seeking to prematurely stop providing assistance to Puerto Ricans displaced by Hurricane Maria whose homes remain uninhabitable due to the worst natural disaster to hit the island in a century.

-Critics on the island have said in the weeks after the storm that federal agencies responded poorly to the disaster.
-They argued that President Donald Trump’s administration viewed Puerto Ricans as second-class citizens, a claim it denies.
+Critics have said the federal government responded poorly to the disaster and provided inadequate aid.
+They contend that President Donald Trump’s administration viewed Puerto Ricans as second-class citizens, a claim it denies.

+Four Puerto Ricans are pursuing the lawsuit, which was filed in June and contends that FEMA’s actions violate their due process rights under the U.S. Constitution.

+Lawyers for the displaced Puerto Ricans argued in court that FEMA is legally obligated to continue to provide assistance to the evacuees, who they contend face potential homelessness if the program is prematurely ended without providing other assistance.

+“They have no place to go back to, and what they’re seeking is assistance from the agency that already promised to give it to them,” said Natasha Bannan, an attorney with the advocacy organization LatinoJustice PRLDEF.

+But Danielle Wolfson Young, a lawyer with the U.S. Justice Department representing FEMA, argued that the families had no right to continued assistance.

+“FEMA has the discretion to implement and also to determine when to end the program,” she said.

-Reporting by Nate Raymond in Boston; Editing by Bill Berkrot
+Reporting by Nate Raymond in; Worcester; Editing by Bill Berkrot